The information in this section is for the academic year 2023/2024.

 Wythenshawe and North Manchester General Hospital

-- Each pupil has a key teacher who is responsible for ensuring all pupils on that ward have timetabled lessons and information is shared regarding the pupil’s medical conditions with relevant members of staff.
+- Each pupil has a key teacher who is responsible for ensuring information is shared regarding the pupil’s medical conditions with relevant members of staff.

 - We teach pupils a broad range of National Curriculum subjects.
 The number of lessons a pupil receives is dependent on their length of stay in hospital and the pupil’s medical condition.